 Insurance creates value for society.
-Risks are becoming more complex, fast-changing and interconnected, as a result of issues such as climate change, globalisation and technological development.

-Insurance should help communities and society to become more resilient, to prevent risk and to take more risk to convert into opportunities.
+Risks are becoming more complex, fast-changing and interconnected, as a result of issues such as climate change, geopolitical and geoeconomic events, and technological developments - including Artificial Intelligence (AI).
+Insurance should help communities and society to become more resilient, to mitigate risk and to take more risk to convert opportunities.
 The premiums invested in capital markets also help to finance businesses and projects that are important for society.

 Insurance is a contract whereby an insurer promises to pay the insured a sum of money if specified events occur in the future.
-Businesses buy insurance to protect their assets and income streams; to protect the assets of the directors and officers of their organisation; to pay compensation to third parties in the event of a claim against the organisation and, in certain circumstances, because it is a legal obligation.
+Businesses buy insurance to protect their assets and income streams; to protect the assets of the directors and officers of their organisation; to pay compensation to third parties in the event of a claim against the organisation; and, in certain circumstances, because it is a legal obligation.